Comparison of the Babylonian

 "R", an unknown redactor, who joined the writings of J

 and P and two other writers together.
-He added only one sentence to the flood story.
+He added only one sentence of his own to the flood story.

 This interleaving is shown